The Duchess of Malfi: Reception and performance history

 The actor-centred troupe led by Ian McKellen and Edward Petherbridge chose Webster's play as one of their first productions.
 The production opened in January 1986 in the Lyttelton Theatre of the Royal National Theatre and was directed and designed by Philip Prowse.
 The staging was highly stylised, the scenic backdrop segmented, and the actors' movements tightly controlled.
 The result, as Jarka Burian noted, was "a unified, consistent mise-en-scene...without enough inner turbulence to create a completely satisfying theatre experience."
 Eleanor Bron played the Duchess; McKellen played Bosola, Jonathan Hyde Ferdinand, and Petherbridge the Cardinal.

 In 1995, Juliet Stevenson and Simon Russell-Beale played the Duchess and Ferdinand respectively in a production at Greenwich Theatre, directed by Philip Franks.

 In 2010, the production was staged for Stage on Screen at the Greenwich Theatre, London.
 It was directed by Elizabeth Freestone and starred Aislin McGuckin in a production that set the play in the first half of the twentieth century.
 In The Guardian, the reviewer noted that 'Much of the pleasure of this revival lies in re-encountering Webster's language...full of savage poetry.'
 The production is now available on DVD.

 In July 2010, English National Opera and Punchdrunk collaborated to stage the production, which had been commissioned by the ENO from composer Torsten Rasch.
 The production was staged in a promenade style and performed at a mysterious vacant site at Great Eastern Quay in London's Royal Albert Basin.

 From March to June 2012, London's Old Vic Theatre staged a production, directed by Jamie Lloyd and starring, amongst others, Eve Best.

 In January 2014, Shakespeare's Globe staged a production directed by Dominic Dromgoole and starring Gemma Arterton as the Duchess, James Garnon as the Cardinal, David Dawson as Ferdinand, Alex Waldmann as Antonio, and Sean Gilder as Bosola.
 It was the first production performed in the Globe's Sam Wanamaker Playhouse.
 The production was filmed and broadcast on BBC4 on 25 May 2014.
 This production coincided with a representation of the aforementioned Theobald text of 1736 as part of the Globe's Read Not Dead series – directed by David Oakes.

 In 2018, a production was staged in Stratford-upon-Avon by the Royal Shakespeare Company.

+In 2024, Shakespeare's Globe staged a production at the Sam Wanamaker Playhouse, with Francesca Mills as the Duchess.
+This production was a part of the Sam Wanamaker Playhouse 10th Anniversary collection, the 2014 production opening the theatre 10 years prior.

+Also in 2024 a production starring Jodie Whittaker and directed by Zinnie Harris ran from 5 October to 20 December at the Trafalgar Theatre; it was not very well critically received, with reviews suggesting that powerful performances by the cast were spoiled by a contrived production.